 When we hear the term Eating Disorder, it is often assumed that they are lifestyle choices which in fact is a great misconception.
 Apparently, eating disorders are mental, emotional and physical issues which can be fatal and permanently damaging to the person.
-Can you believe that some of the world’s most beautiful, famous celebrities including Lady Gaga, Lindsay Lohan, Jessica Alba, Demi Lovato etc. have confessed to be victims of Eating Disorders?
+Can you believe that some of the world’s most beautiful, famous celebrities including Lady Gaga, Lindsay Lohan, Jessica Alba, Demi Lovato etc. have confessed to being victims of Eating Disorders?

 A person with an eating disorder tends to make their weight and physical attributes a focal point, which results in the decision of taking unhealthy eating choices.
-Eating disorders are categorized into three-Anorexia Nervosa, Bulimia Nervosa and Binge eating disorder or even a combination of the above.
+Eating disorders are categorized into three-Anorexia Nervosa, Bulimia Nervosa, and Binge eating disorder or even a combination of the above.

 Eating disorders explained